18F/identity-idp/docs/frontend.md

 how to track an event in JavaScript.

 Any event logged from the frontend must be added to the `ALLOWED_EVENTS` allowlist in [`FrontendLogController`][frontend_log_controller.rb].
-This mapping associates the event name logged from the frontend with the corresponding method from [AnalyticsEvents][analytics_events.rb] to be called.
+This is an allowlist of events defined in [AnalyticsEvents][analytics_events.rb] which are allowed to be logged from the frontend.
 All properties will be passed automatically to the event from the frontend as long as they are defined in the method argument signature.

 There may be some situations where you need to append a value known by the server to an event logged in the frontend, such as an A/B test bucket descriptor.
 In these scenarios, you have a few options: